umigv/CV-Onboarding/4_Classical_CV/4_feature_matching.md

 ## Key Takeaways

-* Perspective transforms let us change the viewpoint of an image.
+* Feature matching gives us the points in common between two images.

-* Commonly used for bird’s-eye views of lanes and rectifying tilted regions.
+* Homography allows us to align one image to another using those points.

-* Requires selecting four corner points in the original image and mapping them to a destination rectangle.
+* By warping and blending, we can create a stitched panoramic view.

-* Very useful in robotics for navigation, lane detection, and accurate geometric measurements.
+* This technique is essential for UMARV to combine multi-camera input into a single coherent view.